michaeltrankhoa/BKU-HCMUT-IoT-181-Fall-2018/Assignment/App/README.md

 `npm install `

-## Run and at Android Simulator:
+## Run at Android Simulator:

 `react-native run-android`

 ## Project structure:

-See `Project-Structure.md` for more details.
+* See `Project-Structure.md` for more details.
 It also provides some intructions to help you maintain this app

+* Go to `/src/Services/Config.js` to change the Server address before run the app

 ## Generate APK file:
 * Copy this file into `android/app`